-“Consider your outdoor entertaining area a part of the blueprint of your house,” advises Liz.
+“Consider your outdoor entertaining area a part of the blueprint of your house,” advises Zones local landscaping consultant.
 “For smaller homes this means that you can gain considerable extra useable space.”

 Outdoor furniture plays an important role in setting the tone, and so does exterior lighting.
 And don’t forget your accessories to refresh your outdoor area and inject a touch of colour.
 Think cushions, throws and beanbags.